 Put simply, people all around the world are eating more and more fish.
 People in Britain eat an average of 20kg of fish per year meaning that imported fish is needed to meet the demand – if the UK had to rely on only domestically caught fish every year then the fish supplies would run out in July (2).
 The problem is even more pronounced in other countries such as Spain and Portugal where people eat on average somewhere between double and treble the amount of fish that British people consume.
-With increasing demand in any field the price of the fixed amount of remaining resource increases.
-On a worldwide level this is what is happening with fish – as the demand goes up and the amount of fish in the world’s seas decreases the value of the remaining fish goes up.
+At the simplest level the demand for fish is increasing but fish stocks are declining, meaning that prices are going up across the world.

 The Demand for Premium Fish and Shellfish in China